paulnicolet/ADA-Project/README.md

 ### Challenge : Big Data

 - This project will be challenging given the amount of data we have to process.
 Big Data is a new field that we have never experimented before, so the challenge will be to discover, learn, practice and apply Big Data solutions for the project.
-In particular, we are considering looking at [Spark](http://spark.apache.org), which has been recommanded at the lectures at the very beginning of the semester.
+In particular, we are considering looking at [Spark](http://spark.apache.org), which has been recommended at the lectures at the very beginning of the semester.
 - Making sense of this data is another challenge.
 Extracting relevant migration patterns, as well as quantifying the influence of new infrastructure represent a conceptual model which needs to be reflected.